seidelj/uchicago_pgg/README.md

 (venv)$ heroku addons:create heroku-redis:hobby-dev
 ```
 ##### Install Heroku Postgresql add-on
 A note on this:  When I first ran this project I used a much older version of oTree that required a standard-0 tier of postgres.
-I will recommend the same, however for those faced with budget constraints, oTree has improved their performance and you may be able to function with a hobby-basic tier.
+I will recommend the same.
+However, for those faced with budget constraints, oTree claims to have improved their performance and you may be able to function with a hobby-basic tier.
 I'd certainly pilot or test with some RAs before deciding to use the lesser tier.
 ```
 (venv)$ heroku addons:create heroku-postgresql:standard-0
 Creating heroku-postgresql:standard-0 on ⬢ secure-sands-26521... $50/month